O-X-L/calamary/docs/source/info/rules.rst

 The value of matches is **case-insensitive** by default.

+NOTE: The HTTP host-header domain is not compared if :code:`dns` is used - as it can be modified easily.

 You can define **multiple values** for each match.

 Matches can also be **negated** by using the :code:`!` prefix: